RosemaryKoshy/torrent/README.md

 BitTorrent client in C++ using libtorrent

+UPDATE: this is all stolen from example code on the libtorrent website and lightly modified

 I think I should probably do that final project, but I don't have that many ideas honestly.
 I enjoy programming and have programmed a cache-server for Eitan's Systems course.
 I've also taken OS with Eitan.
 And I enjoyed the mini-project because I think Python makes that kind of thing easy.
 Maybe I should make a BitTorrent client